kyma-project/kyma/docs/kyma/04-04-use-your-own-domain.md

     kyma console
     ```

 2. To log in to your cluster's Console UI, use the default `admin` static user.
 Click **Login with Email** and sign in with the **admin@kyma.cx** email address.
-Use the password printed after the installation.
+Use the password printed after the deployment.
 To get the password manually, you can also run:

     ```bash
     kubectl get secret admin-user -n kyma-system -o jsonpath="{.data.password}" | base64 --decode